-His appearances at the Groucho Club put him in contact with most of the film stars, actors and producers in town.
-As a result he was invited to perform at numerous celebrity parties including the launch of Stephen Fry's book The Liar, and found himself teaching Beau Bridges how to fake an arpeggio before his performance in The Fabulous Baker Boys.
+His appearances at the famous Groucho Club put him in contact with most of the film stars, actors and producers in town.
+And as a result, he was invited to perform at numerous celebrity parties including the launch of Stephen Fry's book The Liar, and found himself teaching Beau Bridges how to fake an arpeggio before his performance in The Fabulous Baker Boys.

 Harry is also a skilled composer and arranger, having cut his teeth writing syllabus music for the Royal Academy of Dancing and jingles for Soho advertising company Ronnie Bond Music, including those for international campaigns for Mastercard, Douwe Egberts and Lucozade.
 Television scores followed for BBC 2 and Channel 4.

-Recently Harry's solo cabaret show has been seen all over the world on luxurious liners (Crystal cruises, Seabourn and QE2), sold out the 2000-seater Portsmouth Guildhall for two nights and made a triumphant debut at Pizza on the Park, the best cabaret venue in London where he also sold out for two nights.
+Harry's solo cabaret show has been seen all over the world on luxurious liners (Crystal cruises, Seabourn and QE2), sold out the 2000-seat Portsmouth Guildhall for two nights and made a triumphant debut at Pizza on the Park, the best cabaret venue in London where he also sold out for two nights.

-Harry also keeps his hand in on the session scene most recently recording piano and keyboards on Simply Red's latest album 'Home' and the Emma Bunton single 'Something So Beautiful'.
-Harry is perhaps happiest playing to the classical crowd, who appreciate Beethoven's Moonlight Sonata mixed with Cole Porter's Night and Day, Irving Berlin's Cheek to Cheek in the style of Mahler and mini-lectures, such as 'How Mozart would have arranged Happy Birthday'.
+Harry also keeps his hand in on the session scene, recording piano and keyboards on Simply Red's album Home and Emma Bunton’s single Something So Beautiful.
+However, he is perhaps happiest playing to the classical crowd, who appreciate Beethoven's Moonlight Sonata mixed with Cole Porter's Night and Day, Irving Berlin's Cheek to Cheek in the style of Mahler and mini-lectures, such as 'How Mozart would have arranged Happy Birthday'.

 Harry's technique has been variously described as 'formidable', 'staggeringly virtuosic' and 'phenomenal', however one journalist noted that 'if Harry had espoused the concert platform, we would have undoubtedly had another great pianist, but we would have lost his unique ability to entertain'.